 [Limitation of our study: shorter than standard Torrance test, online version might add variability.]

+Exploratory analysis: Gender

+[If gender is found to be a moderator between rumination and depression; or between reappraisal frequency and depression, we will compare the results with previous studies and discuss implications.
+We will discuss how this informs the variance in our main hypotheses.]

 Conclusion

 [Briefly summarize conclusions for the three main questions, and any other notable findings.]